 - Context ("Why did we write this?") is less likely to be forgotten.

 I make the suggested changes and commit them:

-We’ve usually had these branch protection rules enabled: “Require pull request reviews before merging”, “Require status checks to pass before merging”, and “Require branches to be up to date before merging”.
-So, I might need to push again:
+We have branch protection rules enabled: "Require pull request reviews before merging", "Require status checks to pass before merging", and "Require branches to be up to date before merging".

-Once the pull request has been approved, feedback addressed, and CI has passed, I press the “Squash and merge” button.
-This Chrome extension copies the pull request title and body to the commit’s title and message.
+Once the pull request has been approved, feedback addressed, and CI has passed, I press the "Squash and merge" button.
+We have the repo settings for commit message set to "Default to pull request title and description".

 After the pull request merges cleanly,